Umang-Kumar/Final/README.md

 B) Take Attendance is pretty self-explanatory.
 This endpoint takes some time to switch on as it has to load face-api models, but after that it's smooth as butter.
 Switches on your webcam and takes note of students passing right past it.
 When you're done just submit it and a csv file of all the pupils with their state being true or false is generated in static/Attendances folder.

 C) Gallery as the name suggests is an endpoint where you keep track of all your pupils.

+Also , I'm still developing, so will keep improving over time, open to ideas.

+Arigatōgozaimashita;)